eileencodes/crud_project/README.md

 `bundle install` and `rake db:migrate` must be run before this will work.

-In `lib/sample_data/sample_data.rb` are all the scripts to create the data to be used for each demonstrating function.
+`lib/sample_data/` contains all the scripts to create the data to be used for each demonstrating function and an example for each CRUD function.

 To create the CSV that will be used in the create method run the following command from your rails console.